bbenedict/bbenedict/100days.md

 ## day 1

-Linked my github repo to codesadnbox.io and started two projects.
-Second project was a react app where I installed style-components to observer the package life cycle using codesandbox.io.
-I see a ton of uses for codesadnbox.io
+Linked my github repo to codesandbox.io and started two projects.
+Second project was a react app where I installed style-components to observe the package life cycle using codesandbox.io.
+I see a ton of uses for https://codesandbox.io